lishuaiii/ielts/oral.part1.topics.md

 > My family members include my mum, my dad, and me. as what I said, I'm the only one child of my parents, and I'm available.
 > My parents have lazy lives, they totally enjoy themselves life after work.
 I admire them and respect them and love them, and vice versa.
-> And now I live seperated with them, and I miss them very much, vice versa.
+> And now I live separated with them, and I miss them very much, vice versa.

 * Do you have a large or small family?
 * How much time do you spend with your family?